KEA

 The new European Commission took office at the beginning of December.
 Within its actions, one is to prepare an action plan and a strategy for the Audiovisual Industry, to be adopted by end of 2020.
 What measures are to foresee to take the Audiovisual Sector forward?

 KEA attended the conference organised by the Finnish EU Presidency last September to discuss the competitiveness of the European audiovisual industry and to develop a shared European vision.
-The event’s conclusions are likely to shape the next EU programming and legislative cycles with the forthcoming policy priorities:

 • Developing policies to break siloes between AV sectors on one hand and between science, research and art on the other to make the most of digital opportunities and encourage cross-innovation.